mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 1. User `ADHOC4` submits query `Q4`, using `gp_resgroup_memory_query_fixed_mem` set to 700 MB.
     Query `Q4` runs, spilling to disk, in order to allocate the required memory.

+Some special usage considerations:
+- If you set the configuration parameters `gp_resource_group_bypass` or `gp_resource_group_bypass_catalog_query` to bypass the resource group limits, the memory limit for the query takes the value of `statement_mem`.

+- When `MEMORY_LIMIT` / `CONCURRENCY` < `statement_mem`, Greenplum uses `statement_mem` as the fixed amount of memory allocated by query.

+- The maximum value of `statement_mem` is capped at `max_statement_mem`.

+Greenplum Database supports the Runaway detector, which automatically terminates queries based on the amount of memory used by the query.
+For resource group-managed queries, Greenplum Database terminates a running query based on the amount of memory used by the query.
+The relevant configuration parameters are:

+- `gp_vmem_protect_limit` sets the amount of memory that all `postgres` processes of the active segment instance can consume.
+If a query causes this limit to be exceeded, no memory will be allocated and the query will fail.

+- `runaway_detector_activation_percent`.
+When resource groups are enabled, if the used memory exceeds the specified value `gp_vmem_protect_limit` * `runaway_detector_activation_percent` , Greenplum Database terminates queries based on memory usage, selecting queries from the queries managed by user resource groups (excluding those in the `system_group` resource group).
+Greenplum Database starts with the query that consumes the largest amount of memory.
+The query will terminate until the percentage of memory used falls below the specified percentage.

 ## <a id="topic71717999"></a>Configuring and Using Resource Groups